-There's something pleasing to the eyes about a clean, white and perfectly aligned set of teeth.
-Turn on the TV, flip open a magazine or head to the movies and you're inundated with picture-perfect smiles.
+There is something pleasing to the eyes about a clean, white and perfectly aligned set of teeth.
+Turn on the TV, flip open a magazine or head to the movies and you are inundated with picture-perfect smiles.
 But not everyone's teeth are like that from the start; many kids and adults suffer from a malocclusion, one type of which is an overbite.
-Before considering methods of overbite correction, let's define what the condition is and the reasons it may occur.
+Before considering methods of overbite correction, let us define what the condition is and the reasons it may occur.

 The term "occlusion" refers to the alignment of your teeth.
-Therefore, according to Healthline, a malocclusion is a deviation or misalignment from a normal occlusion.
+Therefore, a malocclusion is a deviation or misalignment from a normal occlusion.
 Overbites, crossbites, underbites and open bites are all types of malocclusions.
-Overbites, as defined by Futuredontics, are present when the upper teeth stick out too far beyond the lower teeth.
+Overbites are present when the upper teeth stick out too far beyond the lower teeth.

 Malocculsions can fall into one of three categories.
 Class One indicates when a normal bite is accompanied by a slight overlap of the upper teeth.
 This is the most common malocclusion.
 Class Two is diagnosed when the overbite is severe, often known as a retrognathic.
 Class Three, on the other hand, is a severe underbite – when the lower teeth overlap the upper teeth.
 It's referred to as prognathic.